Filing sales tax is a four-part process:

 - Go to Taxes and select Sales tax (Take me there).

-Tip: If you use Payroll in QuickBooks Online, you may need to select Sales Tax as opposed to Payroll Tax.
+Note: If you use Payroll in QuickBooks Online, you may need to select Sales Tax instead of Payroll Tax.

-- Next to Sales Tax, find the tax agency associated with the return you'd like to prepare it for using the drop-down.
+- Below Sales Tax, find the tax agency associated with the return you'd like to prepare it for.

-- On the Returns tab, select Prepare return beside the next return you need to file.
+- On the Filings tab, select Prepare return beside the next return you need to file.

 - Check the dates populated in the Start date and End date fields.